joereddington/joereddington.github.io/diary/index.md

 ## 02/03/21 16:12, Listening to the meeting
-* The quote I copy pasted was "In effect, the guide’s ‘users’ are askedto reimagine their life as an asset management systemwith inputs and outputs"
+* The quote I copy pasted was "In effect, the guide's 'users' are askedto reimagine their life as an asset management systemwith inputs and outputs"
 * I also liked the switch from miliary to self care I enjoyed hat
 * I'm still digesting it